eslint/eslint/docs/rules/space-before-blocks.md

 This rule ignores spacing which is between `=>` and a block.
 The spacing is handled by the `arrow-spacing` rule.

 This rule takes one argument.
 If it is `"always"` then blocks must always have at least one preceding space.
 If `"never"` then all blocks should never have any preceding space.
+If different spacing is desired for function blocks and keyword blocks, an optional configuration object can be passed as the rule argument to configure the cases separately.

+( e.g. `{ "functions": "never", "keywords": "always" }` )

 The default is `"always"`.

 ### `"always"`